ALLIANCE COUNCIL 2017

 Important Information for Accredited Delegates

-Registration for Accredited Delegates closes at 11:00 a.m. on Thursday, June 1, 2017, at the Registration Booth in the Columbus Convention Center.
-Any delegate who wishes to vote in the election for president must be on site to register no later than 11:00 a.m. on Thursday, June 1, 2017.
+On-Site Registration for Accredited Delegates will remain open until 11:00 a.m. on Friday, June 2, 2017, at the Registration Booth in the Columbus Convention Center.
+Any delegate who wishes to vote in the general election must be on site to register by this date and time.

 Rev. Mark Ashton